 We looked at the practice's arrangements for safe dental care and treatment.
 These included risk assessments which staff reviewed every year.
-The practice followed relevant safety laws when using needles and other sharp dental items.
+The practice did not have a documented sharps risk assessment, but they followed relevant safety laws when using needles and other sharp dental items.

 The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.